 Awareness Month Events and Fundraisers

-- Sweepstakes – each month, AAFA hosts an online Sweepstakes to give away Certified asthma & allergy friendly™ products.
-Visit www.aafa.org/sweepstakes to see what Sweepstakes are currently open.
+Sweepstakes – each month, AAFA hosts a Facebook Sweepstakes to give away Certified asthma & allergy friendly™ products.
+Click here to see how you can enter for a chance to win!

 If you have other activities you’d like us to post on this page, or if you would like information on how you can host an event or fundraise in your area, please contact Sanaz at firstname.lastname@example.org or 202-974-1225 with your questions and ideas.